danadi12/odin-recipes/README.md

 This is a project for recipes using HTML.
 Learned a lot about git and github.
-It was fun to do because it was my first time to commit something with git.
+It was fun to do because it was my first time to work with Git and GitHub